Harry Lewis (musician): Early life

-He was born to a Jewish family in Whitechapel, in the East End of London on 11 January 1915, and originally named Harris Copperman; his parents were Jack "Jacob" Copperman and Rachel "Ray" Cohen.
+He was born to a Jewish family in Whitechapel, in the East End of London on 11 January 1915, and originally named Harris Copperman; his parents were Jack "Jacob" Copperman and Rachel "Ray" (née Cohen) Copperman.
 Harris, who would be professionally known as Harry Lewis, had three sisters; Minnie, Betty and Lily.
 His father was also a musician, and the family lived in Hackney.

 Dance band career

 In April 1937, Lewis took part in a broadcast on BBC Radio as part of Bram Martin's Dance Orchestra.
 Lewis made his earliest recordings with a dance band as part of George Elrick's group that year, playing clarinet and alto saxophone on Elrick's recordings for Columbia from August 1937 to April 1938.
 Lewis subsequently joined Jack Harris and his Orchestra, and played alto saxophone on their Ciro's Club sessions for His Master's Voice from January to March 1939.

 In August 1939, Lewis met Vera Lynn, when he joined Bert Ambrose's eponymous orchestra, with whom she was a vocalist.
 Together with eight other members of the Ambrose orchestra, Lewis joined the Royal Air Force at the start of the Second World War, and they subsequently formed a new band, The Royal Air Force Dance Orchestra (who were known as The Squadronaires after the war).
 The musicians had presented themselves at RAF Uxbridge, and having signed up, went to leave as they had an engagement with Ambrose that night.
 The commanding officer had to immediately give them a week's emergency leave, and they arrived just before the start of the evening's show.
 Though they were one of the country's top dance bands, they were only paid five shillings a day in the RAF.

 From September to November 1939, Lewis played clarinet and tenor saxophone on the Decca recordings by Ambrose, including those with vocals by Lynn; she cut her last recording as a dance band vocalist with Ambrose on 11 July 1940.
-During this period, Lewis provided clarinet and alto saxophone for Jack Jackson and his Band's final recording session in November 1939, released by HMV.
+During this period, Lewis provided clarinet and alto saxophone for Jack Jackson and his Band's final recording session in November 1939, released by His Master's Voice.
 Lewis played clarinet and alto saxophone on The RAF Dance Orchestra's Decca recordings from their inaugural session in May 1940 to July 1945.

 After a long courtship, Lewis and Lynn married in West Ham in August 1941.
 The RAF Dance Orchestra performed all over the United Kingdom during the war, and were occasionally accompanied by Lynn on vocals.
 In November 1943, he took part in a Tribute to Swing concert at Cheltenham Town Hall, playing clarinet and saxophone with Alec Cave and his BBC Quintet, billed as "Ace Swing Stylists from the Coconut Grove".
 Lewis was billed as "Clarinet and Sax Jive Virtuoso".
 Towards the end of the war, Lewis re-joined Ambrose's band, playing alto saxophone on their recordings in 1945.